 Abstract.

 Purpose – Business process modeling can involve multiple stakeholders, so it is natural that problems may occur in building and understanding them.
 One way to perceive these problems is to evaluate the comprehension of these models through the collection of data related to the readers' awareness with an eye-tracking device.
-The purpose of this paper is to provide a comprehensive overview of the use of eye-trackers in understanding process models and provides evidence on the contributions of eye-trackers to new empirical studies in this area.
+The purpose of this paper is to provide a comprehensive overview of the use of eye-trackers in understanding process models and provide evidence on the contributions of eye-trackers to new empirical studies in this area.

-Design/methodology/approach –To achieve this goal, we performed a Systematic Literature Review (SLR) following the good practices from the Evidence-Based Software Engineering (EBSE) field.
+Design/methodology/approach –To achieve this goal, Systematic Literature Review (SLR) was perfomed following the good practices from the Evidence-Based Software Engineering’s (EBSE) field.

 Findings - This study resulted in 10 primary studies selected for analysis and data extraction, from the 1,482 initially retrieved.
-The major findings indicate that the business process community still benefits little from the use of eye-tracking, do not offering, e.g., do not offering sufficient support for inexperienced designers and not having an explicit standardization in its use.
+The major findings indicate that the business process community still benefits little from the use of eye-tracking, not offering, e.g., not offering sufficient support for inexperienced designers and not having an explicit standardization in its use.
 These and other findings are synthesized in a research roadmap which results would benefit researchers and practitioners.

 Originality/value – Performing an SLR is not a simple task.
-Thus, we present in detail the SLR process with the descriptions of all activities to register and trace data and decisions along the process.
-The models presented here may be contribute to other researchers in need to perform such a similar study for other research questions.
+Thus, the SLR process is presented in detail with the descriptions of all activities to register and trace data and decisions along the process.
+The models presented here may contribute to other researchers in need to perform such a similar study for other research questions.

 Keywords:Business Process Modeling, Understandability, Comprehension, Eye-Tracking, Systematic Literature Review.